-The new system uses belt transects for every 1m of the entire transect, and 5 1X1m plots for percent cover by class spread along the transect.
+The new system uses belt transects for every 1m of the entire transect (Tier 2b), and 5 1x1m plots (Tier 2a) for percent cover by class spread along the transect.
 Transects, start and end points, and a random number (between 0 and 50 for transects over 100m, between 0-20 for those under 100m) are produced in the office ahead of time based off of the size of treatment polygons.
-All of this information is printed on laminated field maps.
+All of this information is printed on laminated field maps to aid navigation in the field.